-Saltaire Primary School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse eg. those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. (Safeguarding Vulnerable Groups Act 2006).
+Saltaire Primary School and Hirst Wood Nursery School recognise that while all children have a right to be safe, some children may be more vulnerable to abuse eg. those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. (Safeguarding Vulnerable Groups Act 2006).

-Staff should be aware that these pupils may have additional barriers in disclosing abuse and should seek advice from a DSL if they require support in managing these disclosures.
+Staff should be aware that these pupils may have additional barriers if disclosing abuse and should seek advice from a DSL if they require support in managing these disclosures.